Crested honey buzzard: Threats and conservation

 The IUCN status of the crested honey buzzard is least concern.
 The bird is inconspicuous and may be undercounted, except during migration.
-Rough estimates of the population range from 100,000–1,000,000.
+Rough estimates of the population range from 100,000 to 1,000,000.

 As climate change affects wind conditions worldwide, the wind support for migration over the 680 km migratory pathway over the East China Sea could be reduced.
 Japanese researchers have developed a mathematical model to estimate the effect of climate change on the favourable winds over this section.
 They predict a slight reduction in the migratory areas due to this wind change effect by the middle of the 21st century and a complete loss of the migratory pathway by late in the century.
 The study does not consider possible behavioural adaptations of migratory birds which could possibly compensate for the changing wind patterns.

 On the positive side, the species appears to be adapting to the availability of anthropogenic habitats.
 It has colonized irrigated forest plantations in some areas of Pakistan.
 It has recently spread to the Middle East and regularly winters in small numbers in Arabia.
 These birds may be migrating from Siberia using a pathway over Kazakhstan and Uzbekistan that is west of the Himalayas.

 Falconry as a hobby in Indonesia started in the 1970s.
 As Facebook is popular in Indonesia, it is used for the illegal sale of raptors.
 Two studies of a number of Facebook groups were conducted during 2015.
 In both studies combined, the total number of birds offered for sale was about 10,000.
 The most popular raptors were black-winged kite and changeable hawk eagle, accounting for about 39% of the 10,000.
 In contrast, crested honey buzzards accounted for only about 1%.

 In culture

-In the Java island of Indonesia, people living in or near forested areas suffer from attacks, sometimes fatal, by giant honey bees.
+In the island of Java in Indonesia, people living in or near forested areas suffer from attacks, sometimes fatal, by giant honey bees.
 The local people and honey collectors blame the honey buzzards for these attacks.
 This raptor attacks the nests of the giant honey bee.
 As it flies away with a piece of the honeycomb in its claws, it is pursued by angry bees.
 The local belief is that as its escape strategy the honey buzzard flies close to humans in the vicinity to transfer the attack of the angry bees to the humans.
-However, in a study of the hunting behaviour of honey buzzards conducted between 2003 to 2019, no evidence of this strategy was observed by the researchers.
+However, in a study of the hunting behaviour of honey buzzards conducted between 2003 and 2019, no evidence of this strategy was observed by the researchers.
 They surmised that a decline in the habitat due to human activity has increased the conflict between bees and humans.